-Al, as he was known, arrived in Deadwood, South Dakota in May 1876 as one of the earliest non-mining men in the area.
-By the end of the week, he had a temporary dance-hall up and running.
-Arriving with his wife Nettie, she soon left him in September and later divorced him claiming spousal abuse.
-Swearingen would marry two more times while in Deadwood, both marriages resulting in divorces with similar claims of abuse.
+Al, as he was known, arrived in Deadwood, South Dakota, in May 1876 as one of the earliest non-mining men in the area.
+By the end of the week, he had a temporary dance hall up and running.
+Arriving with his wife Nettie, she soon left him in September and later divorced him, claiming spousal abuse.
+Swearingen would marry two more times while in Deadwood.
+Both marriages resulted in divorces with similar abuse claims.

-Swearingen replaced his temporary dance-hall with a permanent building called the Cricket Saloon, a very small tavern that the newspapers referred to as a “hall” due to its narrowness.
-For entertainment, Swearingen offered “prize fights” in a 5’x5’ space, though no prizes actually existed.
-The non-professionals who engaged in the matches were generally normal working miners who were persuaded by Swearingen to participate.
+Swearingen replaced his temporary dance hall with a permanent building called the Cricket Saloon, a tiny tavern that the newspapers referred to as a “hall” due to its narrowness.
+Swearingen offered “prize fights” in a 5’x5′ space for entertainment, though no prizes existed.
+The non-professionals who engaged in the matches were generally ordinary working miners who Swearingen persuaded to participate.

 On April 7, 1877, Swearingen opened the Gem Variety Theater that was described in the Black Hills Daily Pioneer as being “neat and tastefully arranged as any place of its kind in the west.”
 The Gem Theater soon provided the entertainment-starved camp with comedians, singers, and dancers, as well as continuing its display of “prize fights.”
-However, the theater was mostly a masquerade for its primary purpose as a brothel, which soon gained a reputation for its debasement of the women who were pressed into service there.
+However, the theater was mainly a masquerade for its primary purpose as a brothel, which soon gained a reputation for debasing the women who were pressed into service there.

 Al Swearingen recruited women from the east by advertising jobs in hotels and promising to make them stage performers at his theater.
 Purchasing a one-way ticket for the women, when they arrived, the hapless ladies would find themselves stranded with little choice other than to work for the notorious Swearingen or be thrown into the street.
 Some of these desperate women took their own lives rather than being forced into a position of virtual slavery.
 Those who stayed were known to sport constant bruises and other injuries.

-With the entertainment provided and numerous women, the Gem prospered and soon became the camp’s chief attraction.
+The Gem prospered with the entertainment provided and numerous women and soon became the camp’s chief attraction.
 Drawing its support from many so-called leading citizens, the saloon was left alone by the authorities.

 In the front of the theater were a bar and many seats for spectators.
 The rear of the building held several small curtained rooms where the Gem’s “painted ladies” entertained their customers.
-On its balcony, the Gem band was said to have played every night, while the girls beckoned to potential customers to come forth.
-Once inside, the women charged their customers 10¢ for a dance, 20¢ for a beer and $1 for a bottle of wine.
+The Gem band was said to have played every night on its balcony, while the girls beckoned to potential customers to come forth.
+Once inside, the women charged their customers 10¢ for a dance, 20¢ for a beer, and $1 for a bottle of wine.
 As to charges for the “other,” it remains unknown.